 This also applies to shares you may own for your pension plan.
 In the Netherlands, you pay a so-called property tax and in America, you pay tax on the actual profits of those shares.
 Again: double taxation.

-The biggest problem: on the one hand you have a duty to file your tax, on the other a duty to report all the bank accounts you have in the Netherlands to America.
-If you do not this, you are committing a criminal offense and that can be easily fined in America.
+The biggest problem: on the one hand you must file your taxes, and on the other, a duty to report all the bank accounts you have in the Netherlands to America.
+If you do not do this, you are committing a criminal offense and that can be easily fined in America.
 Unfortunately, this already happens.

 Some people might think: I know this information now but I am not going to file because then they will not find out, but this is not the case.
 The Dutch government signed a treaty with America called FATCA.

-FATCA ensures that all Dutch financial institutions, banks but also insurance companies, have the duty to identify whether they have Americans among their customers, including people with dual nationality.
+FATCA ensures that all Dutch financial institutions, banks but also insurance companies, must identify whether they have Americans among their customers, including people with dual nationality.
 If this is the case, then they are obliged to transfer all data (name, address, place of residence) but also the balance on the bank accounts, to America.

 The bank must also ask those people for a so-called Social Security Number (SSN).
-But many Americans living in the Netherlands do not have this number.
+However many Americans living in the Netherlands do not have this number.

 There is yet another difficulty for the eight million Americans worldwide living outside America.
 The US government has an amnesty program(Streamlined Procedure), which ensures that if you can explain that you did not know you had to file your taxes in America, you can fulfill your obligation without the risk of fines.

-However, if you have to wait nine months, you of course run the risk that the amnesty program lapses and then you are in the wrong.
-Another problem is that the Dutch banks will not wait nine months for your SSN number.
+However, if you have to wait nine months, you of course run the risk that the amnesty program lapses, and then you are in the wrong.
+Another problem is that the Dutch banks will not wait nine months for your Social Security Number.

 That is why we from Americans Overseas made it our goal to inform people so that all these problems do not become overwhelming and that appropriate action can be taken on time